 That includes speed and performance, which, in turn, includes caching.
 Caching is just one of many things you’ll be in charge of managing when you use WordPress.
 Fortunately, there are several third-party plugins that implement this function for you.

 In this post, we’re going to focus on WP Rocket, one of the most popular premium caching solutions available for WordPress.
 It’s part of a series of posts we published on this plugin.
-You can read the second post here:
+You can read the other posts here:

 About WP Rocket